-(1) Reflects debt service on all of the District's outstanding general obligation bonds and general obligation refunding bonds as of the date of delivery of the Bonds and the Refunding Bonds.
-(2) Excludes the Bonds and the Refunding Bonds.
+(1) Reflects debt service on all of the District's outstanding general obligation bonds and general obligation refunding bonds as of the date of delivery of the Bonds.
+(2) Excludes the Bonds.

 Assessed Valuation of Property Within the District

 As required by State law, the District utilizes the services of the County for the assessment and collection of taxes for District purposes.
 District taxes are collected at the same time and on the same tax rolls as are County, City of Los Angeles and other local agency and special district taxes.